 - Participation is required to maintain enrollment in the ExSEL Program.

-It is very easy to sign up on line by visiting www.mtu.edu/success/academic/support/exsel/ and completing the online contract.
+It is very easy to sign up on line by visiting our ExSEL Program page and completing the online contract.

-In the 2018-19 academic year, incoming first-year and transfer students were invited to participate in the ExSEL Program base on being identified as having risk factors that have historically impacted retention rates at the University.
+In the 2023-24 academic year, incoming first-year and transfer students were invited to participate in the ExSEL Program based on being identified as having factors that have historically impacted retention rates at the University.

 - Yes, if there is still space; please submit a contract (See #2) right away.